 "SEO" stands for Search Engine Optimization, these companies are not usually reputation agencies.
 What is the difference between SEO and ORM?
-It's like the difference between and engine and a car.
+It's like the difference between an engine and a car.

 SEO is an activity engaged in by ORM companies along with many other tools and strategies that go together to make up the practice of reputation design and development.

 SEO tends to focus on a single website, whereas ORM companies focus on many at one time.
-A good SEO company is great if you just need some help raising your website in search listings, but they’re not so good at managing the many psychological elements that make up a comprehensive reputation project.
+A good SEO company is great if you just need some help raising your website in search listings, but they’re not so good at providing reputation management services that include many psychological elements that make up a comprehensive reputation project.

 Companies that specialize in review management are a good choice for local businesses that want to improve their online reviews.
-They don't usually engage in suppression, removal, protection, or related projects, but they’re helpful for getting that (profitable) bump on Yelp.
+They don't usually engage in suppression, removal, protection, or related projects, but they’re helpfully forgetting that (profitable) bump on Yelp.

-Most reputation experts are of the one-person-and-a-garage variety.
-These are a great choice if you want to hire a dedicated reputation consultant, especially if they’re local and able to perform in-person services.
-But some projects take a village, and if your needs grow too large, chances are a one person operation is going to farm their projects out to overseas firms.
+Most reputation experts are of the "one-person-and-a-garage" variety.
+These are a great choice if you want to hire a dedicated reputation consultant to work with your existing in-house PR and SEO teams.
+But most projects take a village, and if your needs grow too large, chances are a one-person operation is going to farm their projects out to overseas firms.